 A noteworthy cause for celebration among active travelers in the British Isles can be found along the coast of the beautiful country of Wales.
 As the first country in the world to provide a walking path along a majority of its coastline, Wales now provides over 870 miles of trails.
 The Wales Coast Path runs along the entirety of the Welsh coastline from Chepstow, in the south, to Chester, in the north.
 The trail also passes through eleven National Nature Reserves and includes the iconic Pembrokeshire Coast Path in the southwestern corner of the country.
 This section of the trail includes a wide variety of maritime landscapes, including limestone cliffs, volcanic headlands, sheltered coves and harbors, glacially cut valleys, estuaries and glistening beaches.
 Backroads Wales Walking & Hiking Tour spends three days on this incredibly picturesque section of trail, exploring the beautiful nooks and crannies of this rugged and scenic coastline.

 The future looks very bright for the impressive walking and hiking trail systems in the UK!
-Not only does this already provide incredible opportunities to follow in the footsteps of the 18th century adventurers who spearheaded the art of walking and hiking for pleasure, it also allows for the expansion of enjoyment for locals and visitors who choose to walk or hike simply for the pleasure of experiencing the awe-inspiring natural beauty in this corner of the world.
+Not only do they already provide incredible opportunities to follow in the footsteps of the 18th-century hiking pioneers, they allow locals and visitors who choose to walk or hike to experience the awe-inspiring natural beauty in this corner of the world.